alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Jovial_Assembler_Documentation.md

 The HP-16C has 2 main modes: integer, and floating point.
 The vast majority of calculations are done in integer mode since it is far more fully featured.
 The two modes are mostly incompatible with each other - the numbers in each do not have the necessarily same cardinality (i.e., numerical value) in each format.
 Converting between the two is possible, but not always straightforward.
 See the [Floating Point Mode](####Floating-Point-Mode) section for more information.

 #### Integer Mode
 In integer mode, the HP-16C can store numbers in 4 different bases: `binary`, `octal`, `decimal`, and `hexadecimal`.
-For the Saturnine Assembler, to specify the base of the number, use `0b###` for `binary`, `0o###` for `octal`, `0d###` for `decimal`, and `0x###` for `hexadecimal`.
+For the Jovial Assembler, to specify the base of the number, use `0b###` for `binary`, `0o###` for `octal`, `0d###` for `decimal`, and `0x###` for `hexadecimal`.
 If no base is specified, the number is assumed to be in `decimal`.

-#TODO: Understand how the starting base affects the program.
-Will probably need to wait until I have access to a physical 16C to test this.

 The HP-16C can store integers in 180 different combinations of encodings.
 The original purpose of this is so you can set your HP-16C to whatever encoding your computer uses.
-The HP-16C was primarily a debugging tool for computer engineers working in assembly, so this feature was useful, but not so relevant for the Saturnine Assembler.
+The HP-16C was primarily a debugging tool for computer engineers working in assembly, so this feature was useful, but not so relevant for the Jovial Assembler.

 The HP-16C stores integers in 1 of 3 different encodings: `unsigned`, `1's complement`, and `2's complement`.
-The encoding set in Saturnine by using the `UNSIGNED`, `1's`, `2's` instructions, respectively.
+The encoding set in Jovial by using the `UNSIGNED`, `1's`, `2's` instructions, respectively.
 The default is `2's complement`.
 For most purposes, you should set the HP-16C to `2's complement` encoding for signed integers, or `unsigned` for unsigned integers. `1's complement` mode arithmetic is weird and is effected by the carry flag and has -0.
 While you might find it useful for debugging a UNIVAC, I will not be discussing it further as it is not useful for programming.

 The HP-16C can store integers in any word size between `4-` and `64-bits`.
 This means it is still actually useful for modern 64-bit computers.
 By default, the HP-16C is set to `16-bit` word size.
 The word size can be set using the `WORD` instruction.
 For most purposes, you should set the HP-16C to either `4-bit`, `8-bit`, `16-bit`, `32-bit`, or `64-bit` word size, depending on the size of the integers you are working with.
 I am unaware of any reason to use the other word sizes for integers.
 Maybe if you wanted to store `7-bit` integers for ASCII characters, but that seems like a stretch.
 Numbers that are too large to fit in the word size cannot be entered.
 Results of calculations with values larger than 2^[WORD SIZE] will cause an out-of-range error (flag 5 / `G` annunciator).
 The X register's value will be the result of the operation modulo 2^[WORD SIZE].